digitalmethodsinitiative/dmi-tcat/PHP7_KNOWN_ISSUES.md

 ## Analysis segment

-Export modules do not use PDO yet.
+Paramater validation for element 'mysql' is now critically weak, see validate() function for details.

 ## Other components

- - Auto-installer does not install the GEOS PHP 7 module
+Auto-installer does not install the GEOS PHP 7 module, because it simply is not supported by PHP 7.

-## Work in progress

- - common/functions.php disabled dbconnect() and dbclose() completely